jeronimoluza/geoterminal/docs/faq.md

 ## General Questions

-### What is Geoterminal?
+### What is geoterminal?
-Geoterminal is a Python library and command-line tool for geospatial data processing, focusing on geometry operations and H3 grid integration.
+geoterminal is a Python library and command-line tool for geospatial data processing, focusing on geometry operations and H3 grid integration.

 ### What file formats are supported?
-Geoterminal supports:
+geoterminal supports:
 - GeoJSON (.geojson)
 - Shapefile (.shp)
 - CSV with WKT column